matokefred/StackOverFlow_Lite/API/v1/README.md

 (python app.py) - in the OS or editor terminal to open the server on which the api will 'sit'

+If there is an error, run vars.bat first in the terminal

 On a new terminal window, access the api:

 # To view all the questions: